virtUOS/chat-with-pdfs/README.md

 ## Overview

-Chat with Docs processes PDF documents with LlamaIndex and generates responses using various language models.
+Chat with PDFs processes PDF documents with LlamaIndex and generates responses using various language models.
 The application features a user-friendly interface for document management, chat history, and document visualization.

 ## Features